 “That’s a relief.”

 They passed by one of the labs—a biology classroom—and her mother’s gaze lingered for a moment too long upon a poster showing an evolutionary tree.
 It was a momentary fixation, and then she was again pursuing the principal.
 But Coral stopped there as well, her own attention magnetically pulled toward the tree of life.

 The graphic was thick with branches growing from a gnarled trunk.
 On one side were bacteria, fungi, plants.
 Fish grew closer to the heavier part of the tree.
 Clustered tightly together were animals of all shapes.
 Birds, lizards, dogs, apes, humans.
 They all sprang from a common bed of life, depicted in the image as the fertile earth the tree was rooted within.
 But where in this diagram were the hemomancers?
 How did they fit into the puzzle of existence?
-Were they another group of humans who evolved together and came to hate one another in modern times?
+Were they another group of humans who evolved alongside them?
 Or could it be that they truly were of demonic origin, and thus had no place in the scientific model her mother so reviled?

 “Coral, let’s go!”

 Startled back to reality, she allowed the questions to fall to the wayside.
 “Coming!” she hollered back, hurrying down the tiled hallway that she was both eager and apprehensive to spend the next three years walking.